qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 the whole data included in the original image.
 E.g. QGIS creates a color table with 256 values, given the fact that you have 8bit bands.
 You can also calculate your color table using the |radiobuttonoff| :guilabel:`Mean +/- standard deviation x` |selectnumber| .
-Then only the values within the standard deviation or multiple standard deviations are considered for the color table.
+Then only the values within the standard deviation or within multiple standard deviations are considered for the color table.
 This is useful if ...

 All calculation can also be made for the |radiobuttonoff| :guilabel:`Current` extend.